sesam/grin-pages-2018/page-contribution-howto.md

 You could also use git on the command line or via some graphical Git client, or use a git integration in your text editor.

 # Organizing files
 Adding a new file?
-Follow the guidlines here [https://github.com/mmistakes/so-simple-theme#structure](File structure for current page theme)
+Follow the guidlines here [File structure for current page theme](https://github.com/mmistakes/so-simple-theme#structure)

 # Logo
 It's been voted on, and will probably be voted on sometime again in the future.
 Tastes keep changing.